 Claire Farley is from Québec's Outaouais region and is a doctoral student at the University of Ottawa.
 Her poetry has appeared in Arc, The Puritan, Ottawater, (parenthetical), Bywords, among other places.
 She is the 2016 recipient of Arc's Diana Brebner Prize.
 Follow her on twitter @mcrfarley.

 Cira Nickel is from Vancouver, BC and now resides in Toronto.
 She is a graduate of a Masters of Arts program in English Literature and was formerly an editorial assistant for the White Wall Review.
 Follow her on Twitter @ciranickel.

 Puneet Dutt holds a MA in English from Ryerson University.
 She is the author of the chapbook PTSD south beach (Grey Borders Books), which was a Finalist for the 2016 Breitling Chapbook Prize.
 Her work has been published in a number of journals and in Imaginarium 4: The Best Canadian Speculative Writing.
-She resides in Toronto with her husband, where she is a creative writing workshop facilitator with the Toronto Writers Collective and is a member of the Arts and Letters.
-Follow her on twitter @Puneet_Dutt.
+She resides in Toronto with her husband, where she is a creative writing workshop facilitator with the Toronto Writers Collective.
+Her debut collection of poetry is forthcoming with Mansfield Press in Fall 2017.
+Follow her on Twitter @Puneet_Dutt.